justinmeiners/efficient-programming-with-components/10_binary_counter.md

     able to "re-paranthesize" expressions.

 [^commutativity]: A binary function `f` is [commutative](https://en.wikipedia.org/wiki/Commutative_property)
-    if for all `a, b`, in its domain:
+    if for all `a, b` in its domain:

         f(a, b) = f(b, a)

-    Informally, it means it returns the same result, regardless of the order of the inputs.
+    Informally, it means it does the same thing, regardless of the order of the inputs.
     For example, multiplication of integers is commutative:

         a * b = b * a